 Last week I was privileged to speak at this year’s Paperless Lab Academy (Europe) in Lake Maggiore, Italy.
-As the PLA is the premiere event for discussing innovations in lab data management, digital transformation, and paperless processes, I thought it was a great opportunity to present more information on the Binocs theme of “intelligent implementation” in lab digitalization.
+As the PLA is the premiere event for discussing innovations in lab data management, digital transformation, and paperless processes, I thought it was a great opportunity to present more information on the Binocs theme of “intelligent implementation” in lab digitalization, including 4 examples of intelligent implementation in practice!

 I’m delighted to confirm that the workshop was enthusiastically received and, as such, I’d like to briefly share the key points with you in this post.